OpenSourceEBike/OpenSourceEBike.github.io/stlinkv2.md

 ![stlink](stlinkv2.png)

-You can buy STLinkV2 clones on EBay or Aliexpress for very cheap price like 2€ (shipping included)
+You can buy STLinkV2 clones on EBay or Aliexpress for very cheap prices like 2€ (shipping included)

 Whilst the cases look the same, there appear to be several different designs of boards inside with different microcontrollers.
 A few users have reported problems.
 If you buy one that has issues - you may be able to fix it by updating the firmware - see Troubleshooting below.